Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -----------

 ``screenshot`` will generate batch files based on input gff files for producing screenshot of `IGV <https://www.broadinstitute.org/igv>`_.
-When the batch file produced, user just need to open `IGV <https://www.broadinstitute.org/igv>`_, then press tools and run batch script.
+When the batch file produced, user just need to open `IGV <https://www.broadinstitute.org/igv>`_, then press ``tools`` on the top tags and choose ``run batch script``.
 The program will automatically produce screenshot.
 Then user can refer to them easily.

 - Pre-required tools and files